 What Should I Do if I Get Charged by the Police?

 These charges are only a fraction of the possible offences that can be issued to an Ontario driver for mishaps during bad winter weather.
 Each has its own court penalties, demerit points, CVOR points, and impact to your insurance.
 Simply paying a fine is entering a guilty plea to your original offence and doing so without knowing the consequences of that conviction is a dangerous and blind gamble.
-Unexpectedly losing your driver’s licence to a suspension could have an enormous impact to your personal, family, and work obligations.
+Unexpectedly losing your driver’s license to a suspension could have an enormous impact to your personal, family, and work obligations.
 Having your insurance policy cancelled and being forced onto high-risk insurance could result in years of extremely expensive insurance costs.
 Truck drivers could unexpectedly be terminated from their employment over what appeared to be a minor infraction (did you know that speeding at 21 km/h or more has the same CVOR points as Careless Driving?).

 It is important that you know what you’ve been charged with and to gather the necessary information that you will need to make informed decisions.
 A legal misstep or a misunderstanding or the court process at the start of your defence can have serious legal repercussions resulting in an unnecessary conviction or a poorer outcome.
 Put a licensed and experienced paralegal in the court room on your behalf to ensure you are making informed decisions and protecting your legal interests.
 While the court process can seem overwhelming and intimidating, most cases can be resolved by your paralegal without requiring you to attend court or file any court documents.